SiennaNetwork/SiennaNetwork/docs/Multisig.md

 <tr valign="top"><td>

 ### Step 1.
-Define the transaction that you will be executing.
+Define the transaction that you will be signing

 Open a new Bash shell and define the following environment variables: